-The blue star fern (Phlebodium aureum) is epiphytic fern commonly known as ‘Golden Polypody’.
+The blue star fern (Phlebodium aureum) is an epiphytic fern commonly known as ‘Golden Polypody’.

-This popular houseplant, member of oak family, has curly bluish green leaves that do not shed upon getting old.
-They prefer to branch into fingers and retain plant’s attractiveness and symbolize star fern.
+This popular houseplant, a member of the oak family, has curly bluish-green leaves that do not shed upon getting old.
+They prefer to branch into fingers and retain the plant’s attractiveness and symbolize star fern.

-The interior of house and your office too need calm and air freshen environment.
-This plant ‘blue star fern’ equally does justice with its air purifying powerhouse nature.
+The interior of the house and your office too need a calm and air to freshen environment.
+This plant ‘blue star fern’ equally does justice with its air-purifying powerhouse nature.

 You just need to follow blue star fern care sheet guide to freshly grow and maintain without pets and diseases.

 Key Learning Points

 - Have Frogs in Garden – Are Frogs in Garden Good or Bad?

 - Lipstick Plant: A Complete Lipstick Plant Care Guide |15 Best Care Tips

 - Cat Grass – Learn What Is Cat Grass and How You Can Easily Grow Indoors